Cmader555/liribot/README.md

 ### How Liri Works

-Like stated before Liri's are created using javascript but executed using Node.
+Like stated before Liri's commands are created using javascript but executed using Node.
 Package.JSON was initialized so third party npm packages could be installed.
 Node Modules was initialized for the storage of all the files that allow all third party packages to properly run.
 Dotenv was installed to create environmental variables that are stored in a global object.
 Node_modules, .env, DS_store are all kept in gitignore so they are not uploaded to github to keep keys private, and so unnecessarily large files are not uploaded.
 The Axios and Spotify API packages allow for API calls to be preformed.